tlevine/thomaslevine.com/blog/beaglebone-power/index.md

 Draft

-I want to make a cluster of [BeagleBones](http://beagleboard.org/bone), so I'm pondering how to power them.
-I think I want to build a unit that will provide 5 volts at least 1 amp, but I don't know how to make that.
+I want to make a cluster of [BeagleBones](http://beagleboard.org/bone), so I was pondering how to power them.
+I wanted a unit that would provide 5 volts at least 1 amp per BeagleBone.

 ## Power requirements